codeitcaleb/codeitcaleb/README.md

 # Caleb Kavanaugh

-Full Stack Software Engineer and Mobile Enthusiast specializing in React Native Development.
+Full Stack Software Engineer and Mobile Enthusiast specializing in React/React Native and Ruby on Rails Development.

 ### 📫 How to reach me: ...
 Email: calebck@hotmail.com